Qualcomm Inc. (QCOM) Stock Analysis - Price Target, Buy Rating & DCF Valuation (2026)

 What would trigger a rating upgrade or downgrade for QCOM?

-Upgrade trigger: Upgrade to Strong Buy on evidence of accelerating earnings surprise magnitude combined with improvement in the Value factor score — specifically if the current 27.0x P/E is supported by an upward revision to DCF terminal growth assumptions.
-Downgrade trigger: Continued earnings misses or deteriorating balance sheet quality reducing the Quality factor score below 2.0/5.
+Upgrade trigger: Upgrade to Strong Buy on evidence of accelerating earnings surprise magnitude combined with improvement in the Value factor score — specifically if the current 19.2x P/E is supported by an upward revision to DCF terminal growth assumptions.
+Downgrade trigger: a sustained reversal in the Quality and Momentum factor scores for two or more consecutive quarters.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Investment Policy Statement Framework →

 Does QCOM consistently beat earnings estimates?